The application process

 Depending on the UKs Coronavirus risk level, some residences and room types may not be available for the 20/21 academic year, and we therefore reserve the right to allocate students outside of our standard allocation policy if required for safety reasons.

 All allocations of postgraduate accommodation will be made by the Accommodation Office.
 Priority will be given to postgraduates who have special housing needs for reasons of ill-health or disability.

 We try to place students in one of their five preferred residences and room type.
 Students with special requirements because of health problems or disabilities are allocated first.
 Your preferences will be used as a guide and cannot be guaranteed.

 We consider all information given on the application form including the stated room preference and any additional information provided.
 The Accommodation Office allocates spaces fairly and without bias.
 Our aim is to create a balanced and diverse community.
 When allocating rooms in flats and residences we consider the following areas:

 - nationality/cultural balance (at times it may be necessary to allocate rooms in single nationality flats, see our what to expect page for more details).

 We will only make one offer of accommodation.
 All offers will be made by email, therefore it is essential that we have your personal email address.
+You should also add our email address to your 'safe list' so your offer email does not get sent to your junk folder.
 An offer is not deemed to have been made until our offer email has been sent to you.

 We cannot guarantee to offer you your preferred choice of accommodation, but if we cannot meet your preference, we will guarantee to offer you an alternative.
-If your offer is not for your first preference residence, it is likely to be because this residence is already full.
+If your offer is not one of your preferences, it is likely to be because these residences have been heavily oversubscribed.